gaqzi/reflections/til/python/attribute_delegation_in_composition.md

 # Automatic attribute delegation in composition

-While trying to avoid inheritance in an API that I was working on, I came across this neat trick to perform method delegation on composed classes.
+While trying to avoid inheritance in an API that I was working on, I came across this neat trick to perform attribute delegation on composed classes.
 Let's say there's a class called `Engine` and you want to put an engine instance in a `Car`.
 In this case, the car has a classic 'has a' (inheritance usually refers to 'is a' relationships) relationship with the engine.
-So, composition makes more sense than inheritance here:
+So, composition makes more sense than inheritance here.
+Consider this example:

 ```python